csarrazi/xhprof-profiler/README.md

 // Your code

 // You may either use $profiler->stop() at the end of the code you wish to do something with the trace,
-// or let xhprof-persister manage it, as it registers a shutdown function automatically.
+// or let xhprof-profiler manage it, as it registers a shutdown function automatically.
 $trace = $profiler->stop();
 ```